-As the world is slowing moving to PCIe 4.0, the new P31 is not, well, new.
+As the world is slowly moving to PCIe 4.0, the new P31 is not, well, new.
 In fact, it might be one of the last PCIe 3.0 drives on the market.
 But considering its stellar performance, plus the popularity of PCIe 3.0 motherboards, it’s arguably one of the best among its peers.

 In all, whether your computer is PCIe 4.0-ready or not, at around $135 for 1TB (or $75 for 500GB), or less than 15 cents per gig, this Gold P31 is an excellent buy.

-SK hynix P31: An excellent PCie 3.0 NVMe option
+SK hynix P31: An excellent PCIe 3.0 NVMe option

 The SK hynix is a typical NVMe SSD.
 It comes in the most popular 2280 design (it’s 22mm wide and 80mm long).

 The drive is single-sided, so it’ll fit in even the most compact laptop.
 But it’ll fit in any M.2 M-key slot.
 While featuring PCIe 3.0, the P31 will also work with the latest PCIe 4.0 and previous PCIe generation.

 Similar to the SATA version, the NVMe Gold P31 doesn’t feature hardware encryption, so it’s not great for a business environment.
 But you can use Windows 10’s BitLocker with it, so you can still keep your data safe against thief or loss.